 Once you've identified the program that suits your academic and personal goals, you should begin planning and budgeting for how you will pay for the program.

 As a participant on a study abroad program administered by a third-party (including ISEP-Direct), you will not be charged Westminster tuition.
-Instead you will be charged a program fee based on the actual costs of the program.
-Some programs may cost more than a semester at Westminster, and some could cost less.
+Instead, you will be charged a program fee based on the actual costs of the program.
+Some programs may cost more or less than a semester at Westminster College.

-- the cost of living in the host country
+- Cost of living in the host country

-In most cases, it is not possible to work while you are abroad, since most countries have laws restricting work by foreign nationals.
+In most cases, it is not possible to work while you are abroad because most countries have laws restricting work by foreign nationals.
 You can check with the host country's embassy or check with a study abroad advisor to find out if work might be possible.

 There are three main resources for funding your study abroad program.

-- It is rare for students to find funding to cover the entire cost of a study abroad program so most students will use personal and family resources to help pay for study abroad.
+- Most students will use personal and family resources to help pay for study abroad.
+It is rare for students to find funding to cover the entire cost of a study abroad program.

 Federal financial aid can be used for approved study abroad programs and Westminster scholarships can be used for ISEP and institutional exchange programs in addition to federal aid.

-- File financial aid applications.
-Decide which types of aid you are interested in applying for and fill out the appropriate applications.
-(FAFSA, and/or Parent PLUS Loan, and/or Alternative Loan application)
+- Decide which types of aid you are interested in applying for and fill out the appropriate applications (FAFSA, Parent PLUS Loan, alternative loans).

 - Bring in contact information (name and email address) for the person at your study abroad program who will be responsible for signing the Financial Aid Contractual/Consortium Agreement.
 Westminster will send a Financial Aid Agreement to your study abroad provider for signatures and request documentation of program costs.

-- Return the verification of enrollment form.
-At the beginning of the semester, have your professors certify that you have started and attend ed at least one class session.
-Your financial aid will be scheduled to disburse to the study abroad program a week after you begin attending classes abroad, provided the Financial Aid Office receives your verification of enrollment form.
-Federal aid funding will not be disbursed until verification of enrollment is received.
+- At the beginning of the semester, have your professors certify that you have started and attended at least one class session by filling out the verification of enrollment form.
+Then, return the form to Westminster's financial aid office.
+Your financial aid will be scheduled to disburse to the study abroad program a week after you begin attending classes abroad, provided the financial aid office receives the verification of enrollment form (federal aid funding will not be disbursed until verification of enrollment is received).

-- Send the Financial Aid Office the certification of course completion form at the end of the semester.
-At the end of the semester, have your professors certify your final academic activity in the course.
-This form will be provided to you by the Financial Aid Office and must be received within 2 0 days of the end of our semester or financial aid funds will be returned.
+- At the end of the semester, have your professors certify your final academic activity in the course by filling out the certification of course completion form at the end of the semester.
+This form will be provided to you by the financial aid office and must be received within 20 days of the end of our semester or financial aid funds will be returned.

-- After completion of your study abroad program, the Financial Aid Office will check your final transcripts for grade completion.
+- After completion of your study abroad program, the financial aid office will check your final transcripts for grade completion.
 Please make sure that your program sends transcripts in a timely manner.
-Students who do not register for full-time enrollment and receive passing grades while studying abroad may result in their financial aid being returned and the loss of aid for future semesters.
+Not registering for full-time enrollment and receiving passing grades while studying abroad may result in your financial aid being returned and the loss of aid for future semesters.

-- Apply for national and/or private study abroad scholarships.
-Scholarships are both merit and need-based.
+- Students can apply for national and/or private study abroad scholarships that are both merit and need-based.